NorthernMan54/homebridge-yamaha-zone-tv/README.md

 -   neonightmare - Creating the original plugin
 -   TommyCardello - Adding Party Mode Switch, Adding Input or Scene Switches.
 -   Abko - Added automatic detection of inputs.
 Tested on RX-A3060
+-   torandreroland - Added remote control for AVR using on screen display